jharenza/drive-template/{{ cookiecutter.repo_name }}/README.md

 * data/ holds reference data or datasets that span multiple projects.
 Check /reference_data/ before adding data here.
 * users/ is a free space for lab members to store files that to not fit elsewhere.

-* nfs vs smb and real meaning for sharing/permissions